St Mary's Church, Shipley: Description

 The church is described in the Victoria County History: "The scale of the building reflects the prestige of the Templars, and its plainness expresses their combination of military and ascetic qualities."

 It is built of local sandstone, with Caen stone for interior details.
 It has an axial tower, with the chancel to its east; to its west is the nave, north aisle, vestry and south porch.
 The tower arches are decorated.

 19th century

 Sir Charles Burrell in 1831 made the plans and loaned the money for work to the church: a north aisle was built, two galleries, erected in the 17th century, were replaced by a single west gallery, and the low pyramidal spire on the tower was replaced by battlements.
-There was restoration in 1892–93 by J. L. Pearson: the west gallery was removed, the roof of the nave was replaced, and a new north aisle was built, with an arcade of alternating round and octagonal piers.
+There was restoration in 1892–93 by John Loughborough Pearson: the west gallery was removed, the roof of the nave was replaced, and a new north aisle was built, with an arcade of alternating round and octagonal piers.